andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 What is Middleware?
 Think of it as a place in your project where you can add custom code before *and* after your bot processes a message.
 It's custom - so it can be anything you'd need but example functionality can include logging messages, listening for specific phrases, and running messages through APIs like sentiment using Azure's Text Analysis.

-Timing-wise when does the Middleware get triggered?
-The below diagram shows you generally how turns function: <br/>
+Timing-wise when does the Middleware get triggered?  <br />The below diagram shows you generally how turns function: <br/>
 (READ LEFT TO RIGHT) <br/>USER SENDS MESSAGE    --> MIDDLEWARE 1 --> MIDDLEWARE 2 --> MIDDLEWARE 3 --> ON TURN IS CALLED<br/>
 (READ RIGHT TO LEFT) <br/>USER RECIEVES MESSAGE <-- MIDDLEWARE 1 <-- MIDDLEWARE 2 <-- MIDDLEWARE 3 <-- ON TURN IS CALLED<br/>